 Stage 1 NREM sleep

-This stage describes a small increase in EEG amplitude with slowing of EEG frequency represents the transition from wakefulness to sleep and makes up 5 % of sleeping time.
+This stage describes a small increase in EEG amplitude with slowing of EEG frequency and represents the transition from wakefulness to sleep; it makes up 5 % of sleeping time.

 Stage 2 NREM sleep

-Stage 2 NREM sleep is characterized by an increase in amplitude and further slowing of EEG frequencies, the presence of “K complexes” (isolated large amplitude slow waves) and “sleep spindles” (episodic bursts of fast EEG activity), reduction in muscle tone.
+Stage 2 NREM sleep is characterized by an increase in amplitude and further slowing of EEG frequencies, the presence of ‘K complexes’ (isolated large-amplitude slow waves) and ‘sleep spindles’ (episodic bursts of fast EEG activity) with a reduction in muscle tone.

 Stage 3 NREM sleep

-This stage is highly impacted by a large amplitude, slow EEG activity also known as “slow-wave sleep” that comprises 20—50 % of a 30 second epoch, low muscle tone, EOG pattern mirrors EEG activity.
+In this stage is observed a large-amplitude, slow EEG activity also known as “slow-wave sleep” that comprises 20–50 % of a 30-second epoch, low muscle tone, and an EOG pattern that mirrors the EEG activity.